smashtitle/DesiredStateConfigurations/README.md

 - Process Command Line Auditing (includes full command line in Event ID 4688)

 ### Sysmon
-The script downloads and installs Sysmon64 with a custom configuration focused on detection research.
-Sysmon provides detailed process creation, network connection, and file activity monitoring.
+The script downloads and installs Sysmon64 with a configuration focused on detection research, based on an updated version of Olaf Hartong's `sysmonconfig-research`.
+You can find my configuration [here](https://github.com/smashtitle/TelemetryForge/blob/main/sysmonconfig-research.xml), and a link to Olaf's Sysmon configs repo in the references section.

 ### RPC Firewall
-The configuration deploys Zero Networks RPC Firewall (version 2.2.5) to monitor and control Remote Procedure Call traffic.
+The configuration deploys Zero Networks RPC Firewall (version 2.2.5) to monitor Remote Procedure Call traffic.
+You can find RPC Filter events in Event ID: 5712 in `Security`, and Firewall logs in `Application/RPCFW`.
+Additionally, here's a link to some related [Sigma rules](https://github.com/SigmaHQ/sigma/tree/master/rules/application/rpc_firewall).

+I also recommend Zero Networks LDAP Firewall, although it isn't included in this DSC.

 ### Implementation Notes
 This configuration applies settings at the system level through the Local Configuration Manager with the following parameters: